arklyg/ark_env/README.md

-# gabriel_env
+# al_env
-Gabriel's personal favorite environment configurations, and settings, etc.
+Ark Lee's personal favorite environment configurations, and settings, etc.

 ## Features
 Some features are custom practices of my own.